nikbearbrown/math-statistics/chapters/08-confidence-intervals.md

 **Preview of next chapter:** Chapter 9 covers hypothesis testing with one sample.
 You'll test one specific claim about your dataset (e.g., "the mean is X" or "the proportion is Y").

 ---

 ## 🕰️ AI Wayback Machine

-**Jerzy Neyman** was Polish-American statistician who built the modern theory of confidence intervals and hypothesis testing in the 1930s with Egon Pearson.
+**Jerzy Neyman** was a Polish-American statistician who built the modern theory of confidence intervals and hypothesis testing in the 1930s with Egon Pearson.

 **Run this:**